Symbian9/qmapshack-doc-wiki/DocGetQMapShack.md

 Prefer installing those dependencies via the distribution's package system.
 You also need to **install the development packages** in order to build QMapShack

-[Click here](Ubuntu-14.04-HowTo) for additional instructions on howto install on Ubuntu 14.04.
+[Click here](Ubuntu-14.04-HowTo) for additional instructions about how to install on Ubuntu 14.04.

 #### Obtaining the Source